Flag of Buenos Aires: Unofficial flag of La Boca

-Flag of Genoa is also frequently used in La Boca due to its Ligurian heritage.
+Flag based on the flag of Genoa is also frequently used in La Boca due to its Ligurian heritage.

 Cultural institutions in the La Boca neighborhood sometimes use the so-called "Republic of La Boca" flags.
 This is the national flag of Argentina, with the Sun of May replaced by the Italian coat of arms and Phrygian cap.
 The origins of the flag date back to an urban legend according to which in the second half of the 19th century, a district inhabited by Italian immigrants declared independence.
 Since 1907, the "Republic of La Boca" has been re-declared several times as a micronation.